 The information provided on EL7.AI is for educational and informational purposes only and does not constitute financial advice.

-Create Free AccountOil prices maintained their position below the $100 per barrel threshold as markets continued to digest the temporary ceasefire agreement between the U.S. and Iran.
+Sign InOil prices maintained their position below the $100 per barrel threshold as markets digested the temporary ceasefire agreement between the U.S. and Iran, now specified for a two-week duration.
 This downward trend reflects the ongoing unwinding of the 'war premium' previously factored into Brent and WTI futures pricing.
-Adding to the market dynamics, the latest EIA report revealed an increase in U.S. crude oil inventories, providing further bearish pressure on prices.
-However, the report also noted a decrease in gasoline and distillate stocks, suggesting resilient demand for refined products despite the crude build.
-Analysts identify the $80 level as a critical technical support floor as the market balances geopolitical de-escalation with fundamental supply data.
-Volatility is expected to remain high as investors monitor both the sustainability of the truce and the shifting U.S. inventory landscape.
+Adding to the bearish sentiment, Rystad Energy reduced its average Brent price forecast for 2026 to $87 from $97 per barrel.
+However, while futures prices soften, the physical oil market remains tight due to the time required for backlog-clearing and the normalization of operations.
+Analysts identify the $80 level as a critical technical support floor as the market balances long-term downgrades with immediate fundamental constraints.
+Volatility is expected to remain high as investors monitor the sustainability of the short-term truce and its impact on global energy supplies.